BestTimesToVisit.com Logo

 culture

-Embrace the siesta culture!
-Many smaller shops and some restaurants close between roughly 2 PM and 5 PM.
-Plan your sightseeing accordingly, perhaps visiting museums or enjoying a leisurely lunch during this time, and know that things will pick up again in the evening.
+Embrace the 'siesta' culture, especially during the hotter months.
+Many smaller shops and some restaurants will close between roughly 2 PM and 5 PM.
+Plan your sightseeing accordingly, perhaps visiting museums or enjoying a leisurely lunch during this time, and you'll avoid disappointment.

 money